Content Marketing Frequently Asked Questions: Blogs, Infographics and Video

 There are several content marketing tools that help us put together a blog or infographic.
 First, we conduct keyword and topic research to determine the information people are searching to find.
 We usually turn to Moz, SEMRush and Google Keyword Planner to find the keywords people are searching and the questions they are asking online.
 Once we’ve determined what to write about, a headline is created and run through CoSchedule’s Headline Analyzer.
 We then use Grammarly as a grammar check and peer review the content to evaluate from a different perspective.
 When it comes to an infographic or image, our designers use the full Adobe CC suite for quality content creation.

 How much should I be spending on content marketing?

 There’s no simple answer, content marketing is one of those, “you pay for what you get” services.
 The more money you spend, you’ll likely generate higher quality content and more of it.
-For an estimate, ask industry contacts or see if you can bundle content marketing as part of a digital marketing service with an agency to save a bit.
+For an estimate, ask industry contacts or see if you can bundle content marketing as part of digital marketing services with an agency to save a bit.
 If you’re writing your blogs in-house, consider how much time you can take away from your other tasks in order to create quality content.